saleor/saleor-app-template/README.md

 ### Generated schema and typings

+This project uses a `generate` npm script command to:

+- Generate GraphQL schema and typed functions from Saleor's GraphQL endpoint.
+- Generate types for Saleor sync webhook responses from JSON schema

-Command `generate` would generate schema and typed functions using Saleor's GraphQL endpoint.
-Commit the `generated` folder to your repo as they are necessary for queries and keeping track of the schema changes.
+Commit the `generated` folder to your repo as they are necessary for queries and keeping track of the GraphQL / JSON schema changes.

-[Learn more](https://www.graphql-code-generator.com/) about GraphQL code generation.
+To generate GraphQL types we are using [GraphQL Codegen](https://www.graphql-code-generator.com/).
+For generating types from JSON schema we use [json-schema-to-typescript](https://www.npmjs.com/package/json-schema-to-typescript).

 ### Storing registration data - APL